Azure Virtual Machines FAQ

 |If you use operating system commands or features to shut down a VM, it remains allocated and Azure continues to charge for the compute time.|

 Generally, you can start, stop, or restart your VM whenever you need to.
-However, Azure sometimes will restart your VM as part of regular, planned maintenance updates in the Azure datacenters.
-Unplanned maintenance events can also occur when Azure detects a serious hardware problem that affects your VM.
-In that case Azure automatically migrates the VM to a healthy physical machine, and will restart the VM.
-For information, see About starting, stopping, and restarting an Azure VM.
+(For details, see About starting, stopping, and restarting an Azure VM.)
+Azure sometimes restarts your VM as part of regular, planned maintenance updates in the Azure datacenters.
+Unplanned maintenance events can occur when Azure detects a serious hardware problem that affects your VM.
+For unplanned events, Azure automatically migrates the VM to a healthy host and restarts the VM.

-If you have one or more VMs that are deployed as single instances (not grouped in an availability set), Azure proactively emails the subscription’s Service Administrator at least 1 week before planned maintenance because the VMs could be restarted at the same time during the update.
+For any standalone VM (meaning the VM isn’t part of an availability set), Azure notifies the subscription’s Service Administrator by email at least one week before planned maintenance because the VMs could be restarted during the update.
 Applications running on the VMs could experience downtime.

 To provide redundancy, put two or more similarly configured VMs in the same availability set.
 This helps ensure at least one VM is available during planned or unplanned maintenance.
 Azure guarantees certain levels of VM availability for this configuration.
 For details, see Manage the availability of virtual machines.